kinkscene/kinkscene.github.io/content/notes/Loophole Rope Jam.md

 - transgender
 ---

-[[notes/Loophole|Loophole]] runs a queer rope jam and vegan potluck every Sunday at 7pm.
+[[Loophole]] runs a queer rope jam and vegan potluck every Sunday at 7pm.
 You can send them an email or Instagram DM for location information.

 # Links
 - [Instagram post with information](https://www.instagram.com/p/CpYljTLrSnx/)